millerStudentCouncil/millerStudentCouncil.github.io/danceLikeNobodyIsWatching.md

 #Dances
-##The Fancy Dance will be on Friday March 24 from 6-9:30 PM
+##The Fancy Dance will be on Friday March 24 (Friday right before Yosemite) from 6-9:30 PM
+##The start of the dance will happen in the MP room w/ foot then you will move to the GYM for dancing and photos
 ##Meal/Admission Sales are from Feb 28-March 10 for $20
 ###Deatails:
 >####Mystery theme